EliveltonSilvaCordeiro/CRUD-Python/english/README.md

 &nbsp;

 > #### 8 - Stabilish Server
-> - Create server with methods GET e POST
+> - Create server with methods GET and POST
 > - Generates a server by getting user's IP address and receiving a PORT
 >
 > - Makes use of side-functions: